marcusoftnet/marcusoftnet.github.io/_posts/2007-01-22-mobilephones-forbidden-on-subway-in.md

 This is so stupid!
 What is next - you can't talk at all in wagon 1?

-Extra funny is that ="blsp-spelling-error" onclick="BLOG_clickHandler(this)">SL really are plugging the mobile as a great way of communicating with them.
+Extra funny is that SL really are plugging the mobile as a great way of communicating with them.
 A lot of efforts has been put in to set up sites and portals for mobiles.
 Very nice then that you can't use it on the trains and buses...